Nick Mason‑Williams

 PRIVACY POLICY

 Nick has significant experience in landlord and tenant disputes from his employment prior to pupillage and accepts instructions in possession proceedings, disrepair, regulatory housing actions, and injunctions.
+He has advised on disputes regarding residential and commercial property, including TOLATA claims in respect of commercial and residential premises, disrepair and dilapidations claims, as well as the enforceability of covenants.

 QUALIFICATIONS